confusedalex/blog/content/_index.md

 {{ hcard() }}

-I'm confusedalex, a Software Developer from Bonn, Germany.
+I'm confusedalex (he/him), a Software Developer based in Bonn, Germany.
 In my spare time, I enjoy working on some side projects and try to contribute to open-source software and OpenStreetMap.
 Outside of coding, I like to go outside for a walk or hike, listen to music or take a ride on my gravel bike.

 <!--### Maybe you want to check out...-->
 <!---->